-If you child is moving to another school:
+If your child is moving to another school:

-- We will contact the Inclusion Manager and ensure that he/she know about any special arrangements or support that needs to be made for your child.
-Where possible a meeting will take place between the Inclusion Manager of the new school and your child's Inclusion Manager. - We will make sure that all records are passed onto the new school. - If you child would be helped by a book/passport, to help them understand about moving on, then one will be made for your child.
+- We will contact the Inclusion Manager and ensure that he/she knows about any special arrangements or support that needs to be made for your child.
+Where possible a meeting will take place between the Inclusion Manager of the new school and your child's Inclusion Manager. - We will make sure that all records are passed on to the new school. - If your child would be helped by a book/passport, to help them understand about moving on, then one will be made for your child.